capytaine/capytaine/docs/examples/B_intermediate_cookbook.rst

 B8.
 Pressure field for zero or infinite frequency
 -------------------------------------------------

-The computations for zero and infinite frequencies are tricky, because several magnitudes such as the pressure are zero or infinity, but they can be expressed as $\omega$ or $\omega^2$ times some finite value.
+The computations for zero and infinite frequencies are tricky, because several magnitudes such as the pressure are zero or infinity, but they can be expressed as :math:`\omega` or :math:`\omega^2` times some finite value.
 The example below shows an example of extracting this value.

 .. literalinclude:: src/B8_pressure_infinite_frequency.py